What is a cataract surgery?

 - There will be aseptic sheet on your face only exposed the eye which will be operated and staffs will provide oxygen under aseptic sheet.

 - Do not have to worry about breathing issue.
 If you still have any needs or discomfort, you can inform the health are givers anytime.

 - Postoperative care:

-- Nurse staffs will clean your face and the wound will be covered by eye pads.
-Nurse staffs will provide nursing care instructions at home such as oral medication and eye drops.
+- Nursing staff will provide nursing care instructions at home such as oral medication and eye drops.